 Using Dispenser Toys To Feed Your Boston Terrier

 Finally, you can further divide your dog’s meal into more portions using a stuffed toy like a Kong (Amazon link).
-This method works for all ages (puppies, adult and senior dogs).
+This method works for all ages (puppies, adults and senior dogs).

 Dispenser toys are a great solution to keep your dog entertained (and mentally stimulated) when you are not around.